Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hematocrit - the volume fraction of erythrocytes in whole blood (the ratio of the volume of erythrocytes and plasma).
-The amount of hematocrit depends on the number and volume of red blood cells.
-In modern hematology counters, the Ht-calculated (secondary) parameter is derived from the number of red blood cells and their volume (Ht = RBCxMCV).
+Hematocrit is the volume fraction of red blood cells in whole blood (the ratio of the volumes of red blood cells and plasma).
+The value of hematocrit depends on the number and volume of red blood cells.
+In modern hematological counters, Ht is a calculated (secondary) parameter derived from the number of red blood cells and their volume (Ht = RBCxMCV).

 Hematocrit is a specific indicator of the percentage balance of plasma and red blood cells in human blood.